A staple of Italian cuisine — simple spaghetti with fresh tomato and basil sauce.

 Large pot (for pasta), Skillet (for sauce), Wooden spoon, Colander

-Cook the pasta: Meanwhile, bring a large pot of salted water to a boil.
+Cook the pasta: Meanwhile, bring a large pot of generously salted water to a rolling boil.
 Cook the Mazza Chef Spaghetti until al dente, according to package instructions.
-Drain the pasta, reserving a small amount of the cooking water.

-Combine and serve: Toss the drained spaghetti with the tomato sauce, adding a splash of pasta water if needed to help coat the noodles evenly.
+Combine and serve: Toss the drained spaghetti with the tomato sauce, adding a splash of the reserved pasta water to help coat the noodles evenly.
 Serve immediately, garnished with extra basil and a sprinkle of grated Parmesan cheese if desired.

 The finished dish should be beautifully plated and ready to serve.